 Traditionally, radio spectrum is allocated to public MNO through an auction.
 Since it is a licensed spectrum, private network operators can only access the spectrum through sub-leasing from MNO.
 To avoid interference, a private network is only deployed in the area where MNO has no deployment.
 This imposes restrictions and limitations on private enterprise networks.

 When the growth of IoT connected devices is becoming strong, telecom regulators around the world start to reserve or allocate dedicated spectrum for a private network.
-Countries like Germany, UK, US, Hong Kong and Japan have already allocated spectrum in the frequency band around 3.5GHz, 4.9GHz and mmWave for private 5G network.
+Regions like Germany, UK, US, Hong Kong and Japan have already allocated spectrum in the frequency band around 3.5GHz, 4.9GHz and mmWave for private 5G network.
 It is believed that other countries would follow the same steps.

 The following figure shows spectrum allocation for private networks as of November 2020, based on the public information available from the internet.